Juwann Winfree

-Juwann Winfree (born September 4, 1996) is an American football wide receiver who is a free agent.
-He played college football at Colorado, and was drafted by the Denver Broncos in the sixth round of the 2019 NFL Draft.
+Juwann Winfree (born September 4, 1996) is an American professional football wide receiver.
+He played college football for the Colorado Buffaloes, and was selected by the Denver Broncos in the sixth round of the 2019 NFL draft.

 College career

 Winfree first began his college career at the University of Maryland, where as a freshman, he finished the 2014 season with 158 receiving yards on 6 receptions.
 He was dismissed from the team due to an undisclosed code of conduct violation.
 He admitted to Coffeyville Community College for the 2015 season.
 After a year at Coffeyville, Winfree transferred to the University of Colorado.
 He did not play in 2016 due to a torn ACL he suffered from earlier off-season workouts.
 In 2017, he made his first NCAA appearance in three years, finishing the year with 325 receiving yards.
 During an injury-riddled 2018 season, he finished with 324 receiving yards.